haqatak/mmgp/README.md

 - pinnedMemory: Boolean (for all models) or List of models ids to pin to RAM.
 Every model pinned to RAM will load much faster (up to 2 times) but this requires more RAM
 - quantizeTransformer: boolean by default True.
 The 'transformer' model in the pipe contains usually the video or image generator is by defaut; quantized on the fly by default to 8 bits.
 If you want to save time on disk and reduce the loading time, you may want to load directly a prequantized model.
 If you don't want to quantize the image generator, you need to set the option *quantizeTransformer* to *False* to turn off on the fly quantization.
 - extraModelsToQuantize: list of additional modelids of models to quantize on the fly.
 If the corresponding model is already quantized, this option will be ignored.
-- budgets: either a number in mega bytes (for all models, if 0 unlimited budget) or a dictionary that maps model ids to mega bytes : define the budget in VRAM (in fact the real number is 1.5 this number or 2.5 if asyncTransfers are also enabled) that is allocated in VRAM for each model.
+- budgets: either a number in mega bytes (for all models, if 0 unlimited budget) or a dictionary that maps model ids to mega bytes : define the approximate budget in mega bytes that is allocated in VRAM for a model.
+Try not to allocate all the available VRAM so that the rest can be used to process the data.
 The smaller this number, the more VRAM left for image data / longer video but also the slower because there will be lots of loading / unloading between the RAM and the VRAM.
 If model is too big to fit in a budget, it will be broken down in multiples parts that will be unloaded / loaded consequently.
 The speed of low budget can be  increased (up to 2 times) by turning on the options pinnedMemory and asyncTransfers.
 - asyncTransfers: boolean, load to the GPU the next model part while the current part is being processed.
 This requires twice the budget if any is defined.
 This may increase speed by 20% (mostly visible on fast modern GPUs).
 - verboseLevel: number between 0 and 2 (1 by default), provides various level of feedback of the different processes